Aliases for TRIM72 Gene

 GeneCards Summary for TRIM72 Gene

 TRIM72 (Tripartite Motif Containing 72) is a Protein Coding gene.
+Diseases associated with TRIM72 include Miyoshi Muscular Dystrophy and Autosomal Recessive Limb-Girdle Muscular Dystrophy Type 2B.
 Among its related pathways are Cardiac conduction and Smooth Muscle Contraction.
 Gene Ontology (GO) annotations related to this gene include phosphatidylserine binding.
-An important paralog of this gene is TRIM50.
+An important paralog of this gene is TRIM39.

 UniProtKB/Swiss-Prot Summary for TRIM72 Gene